The capsule wardrobe movement continues to gain momentum.

 Many people outside the movement remain skeptical.
 They wonder why anybody would intentionally choose to wear the same outfit every day—especially when financial resources are not in question.

-Evaluating my personal experience with a minimal wardrobe and studying recent profiles in various publications, I have created this list of reasons.
+Evaluating my personal experience with a minimal wardrobe and studying recent profiles in various publications, I have created this list of benefits.

-If you have ever wondered why some successful people choose to wear the same outfit everyday, or better yet, if you are considering adopting a more streamlined wardrobe yourself, here are 8 convincing reasons:
+If you have ever wondered why some successful people choose to wear the same outfit every day, or better yet, if you are considering adopting a more streamlined wardrobe yourself,

 1. Fewer decisions.
 Decision fatigue refers to the deteriorating quality of decisions made by an individual after a long session of decision making.
 For people who make significant decisions every day, the removal of even one—choosing clothes in the morning—leaves them with more mental space and better productivity throughout the day.